 Lupton Fawcett's team of data protection solicitors provide a full range of advice on data protection and regulation.
-This is an area with significantly increased relevance to many businesses and other organisations, due to the adoption of the General Data Protection Regulation (GDPR).
+This is an area with significantly increased relevance to many businesses and other organisations, due to the implementation of the General Data Protection Regulation (GDPR) in May 2018.

-This new EU framework will be applicable to all Member States without the need for national legislation and contains some onerous obligations, many of which will take considerable time and effort to prepare for.
+This legislation contains some onerous obligations, many of which take considerable time and effort to prepare for.
 Non-compliance has serious penalties in the form of fines.
 The new GDPR maximum fine is €20m, or 4% of an organisation’s global turnover (if higher).